 It’s common that private equity is used to help a new business launch, while debt financing – such as asset-based lending – is utilized as the company experiences growth.
 Debt financing helps the business grow faster and further.
 When it comes to finding the right mix, however, there isn’t a “one-size-fits all” to determine when it’s best to get funding from private equity and debt financing.

 The best first step is to have a conversation with financial partners who you can trust for providing an effective balance.
-What you may not be aware of is that debt-lenders –such as we at Gerber Finance – work very closely and hand in hand with equity investors.
+What you may not be aware of is that debt-lenders –such as we at eCapital – work very closely and hand in hand with equity investors.
 And this arrangement works vice-versa: Equity investors work closely with debt lenders as well.
 The right partners have the best interest of your business at heart and provide funding options that provide the most value for all parties.

 When looking into investors, you may have some questions: